QuTech-Delft/compute-runtime-schema/docs/passive/index.md

 #### Publish dynamic

-The payload for the message is:
+The payload for the message is still under advicement.
+The appropriate key-value pairs will be filled in when they are determined.

 | Key | Type | Value |
 | --- | --- | --- |